Guidelines for visual feedback

 - Don't use touch visualizations in situations where they might interfere with the use of the app.
 For more info, see ShowGestureFeedback.

 - Don't display feedback unless it is absolutely necessary.
 Keep the UI clean and uncluttered by not showing visual feedback unless you are adding value that is not available elsewhere.
-Never display tooltips if they repeat text that is already visible.
-Tooltips should be reserved for specific occasions, such as truncated text (text with ellipsis) that is not displayed when the item is selected, or where additional information is required to understand or use your app.

 Contact visualizations are especially critical for touch interactions that require accuracy and precision.
 For example, your app should clearly indicate the location of a tap to let a user know if they missed their target, how much they missed it by, and what adjustments they must make.

-We don't recommend changing the interaction behavior of the built-in gestures.
+[!IMPORTANT] We don't recommend changing the interaction behavior of the built-in gestures.

-Feedback UI is generally dependent on the input device (touch, touchpad, mouse, pen/stylus, keyboard, and so on).
+Visual feedback is generally dependent on the input device (touch, touchpad, mouse, pen/stylus, keyboard, and so on).
 For example, the built-in feedback for a mouse usually involves moving and changing the cursor, while touch and pen require contact visualizations, and keyboard input and navigation uses focus rectangles and highlighting.

 Use ShowGestureFeedback to set feedback behavior for the platform gestures.